NetApp/na_astra_control_suite/READme.md

 2. A kubeconfig file with admin access of the Kubernetes/OpenShift cluster on which Astra Control Center is planned to be installed on.

-Variables
+Variables for Astra Control Center Installation
 ---------

-Refer the vars/vars.yml for information on variables.
+Refer the vars/install_acc_vars.yml for information on variables.

-Procedure
+Procedure for Astra Control Center Installation
 --------

-1. Edit the vars/vars.yml file and fill the variables with the information of Astra Control Center installer, cluster kubeconfig, private registry details and Astra Control Center details.
+1. Edit the vars/install_acc_vars.yml file and fill the variables with the information of Astra Control Center installer, cluster kubeconfig, private registry details and Astra Control Center details.

 2. The playbook requires root privileges to complete some configuration.